ybshao0709/LinearRegression.basic/README.md

 ### *3.What can "LinearRegression.basic" package do?*

-We develop an user-friendly R package `LinearRegression.basic`, which can be seen as an extension of the existing `stats::lm`function.
+We develop an user-friendly R package `LinearRegression.basic`, which can be seen as an extension of the existing `stats::lm` function.

-Specifically, users can obtain the following results easily by using `LinearRegression.basic` package:
+Specifically, users can obtain the following results easily by using `LinearRegression.basic::linear_Regression()` function:

-* Fit a linear regression model with or without an intercept.
+* Fit a linear regression model without regular terms, with or without an intercept.
 * Obtain the point estimates and standard errors of $\beta$'s.
 * Obtain the confidence interval of $\hat{\beta}$'s.
 * Obtain the $t$-statistics from partial $t$-test, and the corresponding $p$-value.